ptgamr/agents-aggregator/README.md

   highlighting instead of raw text.
 - **Unified session list** across all sources with filters for source, agent, and working directory.
+- **Pinned session tabs**: pin sessions you care about as tabs in a top strip (hover-pin in the list, double-click to open).
+Opening one drops the sidebars for a focused, full-width chat view; a `← Home` button returns to the three-pane layout.
+Pinned tabs and active tab persist across reloads, and streaming sessions show a live pip on their tab so you can tell something happened without switching.
 - **Normalized rendering** of user / assistant / tool-call / tool-result /
   thinking / bash blocks regardless of which agent produced them.
 - **Per-file tailing** with debounced `fs.watch`, byte-offset tracking, and